Laser Skin Resurfacing: Top 8 Things You Need to Know| ABCS

 7. Plan on having multiple treatments

 While in some cases, a single laser treatment will take care of a patient’s concerns, most non-ablative lasers call for a series of treatments to produce the most satisfying results.
 This is a trade-off that comes with a no-downtime treatment, but once the treatment series is complete, results are long-lasting.

-8. Depending on the treatment, you may need some downtime
+8. Depending on the laser treatment, you may need some downtime

 This does not mean you have to stay at home for a month; it just means that your skin will be raw, red and scab over as it heals.
 You may not feel comfortable in certain social situations, and you will need to modify your activities to avoid situations where infection is possible (swimming, gym workouts, etc.).

 If you are considering laser treatments to improve your skin, we encourage you to contact a board certified cosmetic surgeon.
 Our member directory is an easy way to locate a surgeon near you.
 In the meantime, you can read more about lasers and other skin resurfacing treatments in our ABCS procedure learning center.